Child protection training requirements - Government protocol

 Ongoing requirement to maintain awareness of child protection responsibilities

-Services have ongoing responsibilities to ensure that the nominated supervisor and staff members at the service who work with children maintain up-to-date knowledge of child protection law (Reg 84).
+Approved providers have ongoing responsibilities to ensure that the nominated supervisor, staff members, volunteers and students at the service who work with children maintain up-to-date knowledge of child protection law (Reg 84).

 To ensure child protection awareness is current and up-to-date, approved providers should consider: